contre95/expense-mate/README.md

 My new excuse to keep on coding.
 Don't expect much doc.

-It's just an API made with [Fiber](https://github.com/gofiber/fiber) and [Gorm](https://gorm.io/) (probably not the best decision) which aims the help you with tracking expenses and let's you interact with them on [Grafana](https://grafana.com/)
+It's just an API made with [Fiber](https://github.com/gofiber/fiber) and no ORM which aims the help you with tracking expenses and let's you interact with them on [Grafana](https://grafana.com/)

 ### Expenses dashboard